 • The process ends once the stones are tiny enough to pass through the urinary system in the case of kidney stones or through the cystic duct to the common duct in the case of gallstones.

-Why Choose Medicover for Lithotripsy Treatment?
+Why Medicover Hospital for Lithotripsy?

 Frequently Asked Questions